fusioninventory/fusioninventory.github.io/documentation/fi4g/installation.md

 title: FusionInventory for GLPI installation
 ---

-# FusionInventory for GLPI installation

-## Get the archive for your GLPI
+# Get the archive for your GLPI

 First, download archive: